-If a woman is having trouble conceiving after a period of time having unprotected sex, medication to assist fertility may be recommended after infertility is diagnosed.
+If a woman is having trouble conceiving after a period of time having regular unprotected sex, and infertility is diagnosed, drugs to assist fertility may be recommended.

-Clomifene encourages the release of eggs in women who do not ovulate regularly, or who do not ovulate.
+Clomifene encourages the release of eggs in women who do not ovulate regularly, or who do not ovulate at all.

 Tamoxifen is more well known as a breast cancer treatment, but may be recommended as an alternative to clomifene for women with ovulation problems.

-Better known as a diabetes medicine, metformin may help with fertility problems for women with polycystic ovary syndrome (PCOS).
+Better known as a diabetes drug, metformin may help with fertility problems for women with polycystic ovary syndrome (PCOS).